rhowsane/DS-projects/README.md

 - Who are the people eligible to join the loyalty program?<br />
 - What are the main characteristics of these customers?<br />
 - What actions can the marketing team take to increase revenue?<br />
-**Keywords**: data manipulation, outliers treatement, standardization, clusterization, K-Means, business discussion
+**Keywords**: data manipulation, outliers treatement, standardization, clusterization, K-Means, scatterplot, business discussion